Skip to main content

 Obsidian Create local vault dialog with vault name and folder location

-Create a new vault in Obsidian (or use an existing folder).
-This folder is where the CLI will install the pipeline.
+Create a new vault in Obsidian, or use an existing folder.
+This is where the pipeline will be installed.

 2. Install the Pipeline (Shared Assets Only)